SanjeevaRDodlapati/QeMLflow/docs/user-guide/overview.md

 # User Guide Overview

-Welcome to the ChemML User Guide.
-This comprehensive guide covers all aspects of using ChemML for molecular machine learning.
+Welcome to the QeMLflow User Guide.
+This comprehensive guide covers all aspects of using QeMLflow for molecular machine learning.

-## What is ChemML?
+## What is QeMLflow?

-ChemML is a quantum-enhanced molecular machine learning framework designed for:
+QeMLflow is a quantum-enhanced molecular machine learning framework designed for:

 - **Molecular Property Prediction**
 - **Drug Discovery and Design**